open-power/snap/actions/hls_hashjoin/README.md

 * Provides a simple base allowing to discover SNAP and evaluate how tables can be managed with HLS
 * C code is working on 2 tables and creates a new third one based on their content
-  * all memory allocations is managed by the application
+  * all memory allocations are managed by the application

 Detailed information can be found in the [actions/hls_hashjoin/doc](./doc) directory